lauracion/d4p/README.md

 * "Data sharing club" (yes, quite similar to belonging to a club where you pay a bit to belong, entrants may get in for free, if the fullfil some reqs) vs open/close platforms for sharing data

 * Challenges to solve.
-Incentives, broader than industry sectors, conditions, match supply and demand, trust.
+Incentives, broader than industry sectors, conditions, match supply and demand, trust (to not abuse your data and behave responsibly with your data).

+* Ecosystem examples.
+Data sharing incubators and caccelerators.
+Intearnational data spaces; BDVA-PPP I - space; ODI

+* [Data Pitch](http://www.datapitch.eu) - a data sharing case study.
+European open, data/driven innovation program.
+Innovators, enterpeneurs, data providers, ...

+* Data provider challenges: it took a year to get data providers involved, identify the data and problem to include in the pitch.
+8 months to define challenge and review legal aspects of data.
+4 months to agree on a contract.
+2 months to obtain metadata sample

+* Case: Greiner Packaging International3.
+Ended up matched with five innovators who are now working on advancing different areas of thier business.
+They had a person dedicated to advance data driven innovation - we could say it is a data steward
 #### Session 2: Data sharing and trust

 #### Session 3: Increasing access to data while retaining trust